HVML/PurC/README.md

-# Purring Cat 2
+# PurC

-This is yet another implementation of HVML.
+PurC is an hVml inteRpreter for C language.

 - [Introduction to HVML](#introduction-to-hvml)
 - [Source Tree of Purring Cat](#source-tree-of-purring-cat)